Little Compton, RI

 At the height of construction, a team of eighteen masons and crew members transformed a pile of about 250 tons of stone into 350 linear feet of new walls, in less than a week.

-Before the first stone was laid, the entire property needed to be altered significantly to take advantage of water views.
+Before the first stone was laid, the entire property needed to be regraded to take advantage of water views.
 Because the property owner was building a new home, and wanted to improve sight lines from the home and outdoor living areas, the home was to be constructed about seven feet higher than the site of the previous home.
-Working closely with the home builder, Dennis Talbot Construction, thousands of cubic yards of material were imported to the site, and the grade was raised and reshaped to create a gradual ascent from the waters edge up to the elevated site of the new home.
+Working closely with the home builder, Dennis Talbot Construction, the grade was raised and reshaped to create a gradual and naturalized ascent from the waters edge up to the elevated site of the new home.

 Hand Split with Feathers and Wedges